David Crosby: Crosby, Stills, Nash & Young

 Around the time of Crosby's departure from the Byrds in 1968, he met Stephen Stills at Laurel Canyon in California through Cass Elliot (of the Mamas & the Papas), and the two started meeting informally and jamming together.
 They were soon joined by Graham Nash, who would leave his commercially successful group the Hollies to play with Crosby and Stills.
 Their appearance at the Woodstock Music and Art Fair in August 1969 constituted only their second live performance.

 Their first album, Crosby, Stills & Nash (1969), was an immediate hit, spawning two Top 40 hit singles and receiving key airplay on the new FM radio format, in its early days populated by unfettered disc jockeys who then had the option of playing entire albums at once.

 The songs Crosby wrote while in CSN include "Guinnevere", "Almost Cut My Hair", "Long Time Gone", and "Delta".
 He also co-wrote "Wooden Ships" with Paul Kantner of Jefferson Airplane and Stills.

 In 1969, Neil Young joined the group, and with him, they recorded the album Déjà Vu, which peaked at No. 1 on the Billboard 200 and the ARIA Charts.
-On September 30, 1969, Crosby's longtime girlfriend Christine Hinton was killed in a car accident only days after Hinton, Crosby, and Debbie Donovan moved from Los Angeles to the San Francisco Bay Area.
+On September 30, 1969, Crosby's longtime girlfriend Christine Hinton was killed in a car accident only days after Hinton, Crosby, and Debbie Donovan had moved from Los Angeles to the San Francisco Bay Area.
 Crosby was devastated, and he began abusing drugs more severely than he had before.
 Nevertheless, he still managed to contribute "Almost Cut My Hair" and the album's title track.
 After the release of the double live album 4 Way Street, the group went on a four-year hiatus to focus on their respective solo careers.

 In December 1969, Crosby appeared with CSNY at the Altamont Free Concert, increasing his visibility after also having performed at the Monterey International Pop Festival and Woodstock.
 At the beginning of 1970, he briefly joined with Jerry Garcia, Phil Lesh, and Mickey Hart from Grateful Dead, billed as "David and the Dorks", and making a live recording at The Matrix on December 15, 1970.

 CSNY reunited in the summer of 1973 for unsuccessful recording sessions in Maui and Los Angeles.
 Despite lingering acrimony, they reconvened at a Stills concert at the Winterland Ballroom in San Francisco in October.
 This served as a prelude to their highly successful stadium tour in the summer of 1974.
 Following the tour, the foursome attempted once again to record a new album, provisionally entitled Human Highway.
 The recording sessions, which took place at the Record Plant in Sausalito, were very unpleasant, marked by constant bickering.
 The acrimonious atmosphere was too much for Neil Young, who deserted the sessions and the album was never completed.